CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Abstract

 \section{Abstract}

-\justifying Pixel-wise semantic segmentation of RGB images can be advanced by exploiting informative features from supplementary modalities.
-In this work, we propose \emph{CMX}, a vision-transformer-based cross-modal fusion framework for RGB-X semantic segmentation.
-To generalize to different sensing modalities encompassing various supplements and uncertainties, we consider that comprehensive cross-modal interactions should be provided.
-CMX is built with two streams to extract features from RGB images and the complementary modality (X-modality).
-In each feature extraction stage, we design a Cross-Modal Feature Rectification Module (\emph{CM-FRM}) to calibrate the feature of the current modality by combining the feature from the other modality, in spatial- and channel-wise dimensions.
-With rectified feature pairs, we deploy a Feature Fusion Module (\emph{FFM}) to mix them for the final semantic prediction.
-FFM is constructed with a cross-attention mechanism, which enables exchange of long-range contexts, enhancing both modalities' features at a global level.
-Extensive experiments show that CMX generalizes to diverse multi-modal combinations, achieving state-of-the-art performances on five RGB-Depth benchmarks, as well as RGB-Thermal and RGB-Polarization datasets.
+Scene understanding based on image segmentation is a crucial component of autonomous vehicles.
+Pixel-wise semantic segmentation of RGB images can be advanced by exploiting complementary features from the supplementary modality (\emph{X}-modality).
+However, covering a wide variety of sensors with a modality-agnostic model remains an unresolved problem due to variations in sensor characteristics among different modalities.
+Unlike previous modality-specific methods, in this work, we propose a unified fusion framework, \emph{CMX}, for RGB-X semantic segmentation.
+To generalize well across different modalities, that often include supplements as well as uncertainties, a unified cross-modal interaction is crucial for modality fusion.
+Specifically, we design a Cross-Modal Feature Rectification Module (\emph{CM-FRM}) to calibrate bi-modal features by leveraging the features from one modality to rectify the features of the other modality.
+With rectified feature pairs, we deploy a Feature Fusion Module (\emph{FFM}) to perform sufficient exchange of long-range contexts before mixing.
+To verify CMX, for the first time, we unify five modalities complementary to RGB, \ie, depth, thermal, polarization, event, and LiDAR.
+Extensive experiments show that CMX generalizes well to diverse multi-modal fusion, achieving state-of-the-art performances on five RGB-Depth benchmarks, as well as RGB-Thermal, RGB-Polarization, and RGB-LiDAR datasets.
 Besides, to investigate the generalizability to dense-sparse data fusion, we establish an RGB-Event semantic segmentation benchmark based on the EventScape dataset, on which CMX sets the new state-of-the-art.
-Code is available at \url{https://github.com/huaaaliu/RGBX_Semantic_Segmentation}.
+The source code of CMX is publicly available at \url{https://github.com/huaaaliu/RGBX_Semantic_Segmentation}.